gutestun/gatsby-starter-digital-garden/content/garden/Pappaperm-Index.md

 I'm alone (so very, very alone) every day.

 But it's OK.
 No, really!
 It is!
-I am with The Baby-Son, so I'm OK.
+I am with [[The Baby-Son]], so I'm OK.
 It's fun.
 Let me share the fun.

 | Day No.                        | Date       | Weekday   |